endezchavez/Film-Library/README.md

 # Film Library
 A Windows form application made using the .NET Framework that allows users to create, edit and store information about films.
 The application can store data in a microsoft SQL server or a text file as a fallback.
 The project uses Dapper in order to make communicating with the database easier.
 One of the main challenges I faced during this project was trying to implement a way to store data to both a text file and an SQL server as the ID's of the film's may differ between both connection types.
-I opted to prioritize using a SQL server as the data storage and a text file as a backup but this can be overriden when initializing the connection type.
+I opted to prioritize using a SQL server as the data storage and a text file as a backup but this can be overriden when initializing the connection type in the 'Program.cs' class.

+## How To Run Application
+Once the project has been downloaded, navigate to the FilmLibrary\FilmLibraryUI\bin\Release\net6.0-windows folder and run the 'FilmLibraryUI.exe'

 ## Future Features
 - Ability to store data about actors/actresses that appear in a given film